tsumarios/Gallery-Example/README.md

 # Galley Example

 Gallery Example is a simple app showing some pics from [unsplash API] as a FlatList in the home page and showing some captions from a [Firebase] DB in the other page.
+You can also search pics and save them (ongoing) as bookmark.
 Developed as simple exercitation on [React Native].